RiptideSage/OoT-CompletedChecks/README.md

 - Double click the script to run

 All remaining checks will print in the console output.
-This will freeze the game while printing (0-5 seconds)
+This will freeze the game while printing (~1 second)

 # Currently supports
 - Shop-sanity